 pmm-adminis a command-line tool for managing PMM Client, for example, adding and removing database instances that you want to monitor.
 For more information, see Managing PMM Client.

-percona-qan-agentis a service that manages the Query Analytics (QAN) agent as it collects query performance data.
-It also connects with QAN API in PMM Server and sends over collected data.
+pmm-mysql-queries-0is a service that manages the Query Analytics (QAN) agent as it collects query performance data from MySQL and sends it to QAN API on PMM Server.

 node_exporteris a Prometheus exporter that collects general system metrics.
 For more information, see https://github.com/percona/node_exporter.